konstantin-brashkin/PostgreSQL_Project_/README.md

 This Query🔍 showing movies that were shown in our cinemas within at least three different cities and the total revenue from those films!

-### 3. Which cinemas showed the Top 5 movie with the highest overall profits?
+### 3. Which cinemas showed the Top 5 movie with the highest overall profits❓
 To answer this question I wrote this **SQL Query**:

 ```